-This information explains how men can perform self-catheterization.
+This information explains how males can perform self-catheterization.

 - Stand in front of or sit on a toilet.
-You can also do it in a private room with a urinal or any container you want to use to collect the urine.
+You can also insert your catheter in a private room using a container to collect your urine.
+Do not insert your catheter while standing in the shower.

-- Lubricate the catheter and hold it in your dominant hand.
+- Apply lubricant on the catheter.
+Hold the catheter in your dominant hand.

-- Hold your penis straight down with the other hand.
-It should be at about a 45 degree angle away from your body.
-Insert the catheter slowly and gently into the urethra.
-Push it in until you see urine flowing from the catheter.
+- Insert the catheter slowly and gently into your penis.
+Push the catheter in until you see urine flowing from the catheter.
 To be safe, push it in another inch once you see urine flowing.
-That way, you will be sure it is fully inside your bladder.
+That way, you will be sure it’s fully inside your bladder.

 - Hold the catheter in place until the urine flow stops.

-- Slowly withdraw the catheter.
-The catheter may drain some more urine on its way out.
-If you see urine draining out, stop the catheter at that point.
-Let the urine finish draining.
-Continue to withdraw the catheter.
+- Slowly take the catheter out of your penis.
+The catheter may drain some more urine on its way out so continue to stand over the toilet.
+If you see urine draining out, stop pulling out the catheter and let the urine finish draining.
+Then, continue to take the catheter out.

 - If you’re going to reuse your catheter, clean it with soap and water.
 Let it air dry on a clean surface.
 Once it’s dry, store the catheter in a clean place covered with a paper towel or in a zip lock bag.
 If you’re not going to reuse your catheter, you can throw it away.

 - Clean your hands following the instructions in step 1.